A wave travels along a string, and its position in millimeters is... | Channels for Pearson+

 Derivatives of Trig Functions: Videos & Practice Problems

 A wave travels along a string, and its position in millimeters is described by , for , where represents time in seconds.
-Determine the acceleration function of the wave and graph this function.
-Consider only one period in graphing.
+Determine the times and positions at which the velocity is zero.

 A wave travels along a string, and its position in millimeters is described by , for , where represents time in seconds.
-Determine the acceleration function of the wave and graph this function.
-Consider only one period in graphing.
+Determine the times and positions at which the velocity is zero.